FREE CONSULTATION (314) 361-4300

 $1,500,000.00 Truck Accident Wrongful Death:

-Lawsuit against a trucking company which denied the claim alleging that the driver who caused the accident was an independent contractor.
+There was a lawsuit against a trucking company that denied the claim, alleging that the driver who caused the accident was an independent contractor.

 $900,000 St. Louis Medical Malpractice: